rydmike/flex_color_picker/README.md

 You can connect the color to theme colors and modify your application's theme color values interactively as well, but that goes beyond the scope of this example.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerSimpleDemoAppBar.gif?raw=true" alt="ColorPicker appbar demo"/>

+The example also includes a light and dark theme mode toggle so you can test the look and operation of the color picker in dark mode.

 ## Going deeper